mcode/request-generator/README.md

 - `npm start`

-This should open a browser window directed to the value set in `REACT_APP_URL`.
-The request-generator assumes the CRD server is running on the default value set for `REACT_APP_SERVER`.
+This should open a browser window directed to the value set in `REACT_APP_URL` followed by the string `/request-generator`.
+The request-generator assumes the REMS Admin is running on the default value set for `REACT_APP_SERVER`.
 This can be changed in the properties file [.env](./.env).
 [The following section](./README.md#how-to-override-defaults) lists the default values for these environment variables.

-## Versions

-This application requires node v14.

 ## Keys